 What to do:

-It is not recommended to buy phones/computers/anything electronic from a street market, always go to an official seller or from someone you can trust.
+We don’t recommended to buy phones/computers/anything electronic from a street market.
+Always go to an official seller or from someone you can trust.
 But if you must buy it always ask to try it.
 They should have an outlet to let you turn on the device you’re buying and make sure it works.
 The same applies for cheaper devices like earphones, cables and anything electronic.
 If you can’t try it, don’t buy it.

 Border crossing scams

 This a sub-category on the corrupt official scams and take very different forms depending on the border.
 These can change and adapt as people always find new creative ways to scam people.
-They are becoming less common as countries are building well-regulated migratory centers between Peru/Chile/Bolivia where the process is extremely straight-forward and scams haven’t been reported.
+It is less common with the new well-regulated migratory centers between Peru/Chile/Bolivia.
+The process is extremely straight-forward with rarely cases of scams.
 At the less formal border crossing points this can happen, especially Desaguadero (when going through the city and not the migratory center outside which is for larger buses), Yunguyo/Kasani (when going from Copacabana to Puno), Ollague (Calama-Uyuni).

 Some of the ones we’ve heard about in the last year are: